driesvints/dotfiles/readme.md

 ### Before you re-install

-First, go through the checklist below to make sure you didn't forget anything before we wipe our hard drive.
+First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.

 - Did you commit and push any changes/branches to your git repositories?
 - Did you not forget any important documents in non-iCloud directories?